Faculty and Staff

 He joined the faculty in 1991 and teaches Applied Piano as well as core curriculum courses for the non-music major, including Masterpieces of Music and History of Jazz.
 Dr. Ethridge is a member of MTNA and performs regularly as a recitalist in collaboration with both faculty and student performers.

 Dr. Mel Foster, tenor, joined the faculty in 1996 and is currently an Associate Professor of Music.
 His educational background consists of a Bachelor of Music degree from the Eastman School of Music and the Master of Music and Doctor of Musical Arts degrees in Vocal Performance from the University of California, Santa Barbara.
-He teaches Applied Voice, Singer's Diction, Voice Class, and Masterpieces of Music.
+He teaches Applied Voice, Singer's Diction, Voice Class, Masterpieces of Music, and Sight Singing and Ear Training.

 Educational Background: B.M.- Eastman School of Music, 1989;